Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 Qualified tangible personal property must be treated as having a useful life of one or more years for state income or franchise tax purposes.

-Generally, for purposes of the partial exemption, property that is capitalized and depreciated on your state income or franchise tax returns will be regarded as having a useful life of one or more years.
+Generally, for the partial exemption, property capitalized and depreciated on your state income or franchise tax returns will be regarded as having a useful life of one or more years.

 If property is not capitalized and depreciated for income tax purposes, it will be presumed that the property does not have a useful life of one or more years and will not qualify for the partial exemption.
 However, transactions involving certain property that is not capitalized and depreciated for state income or franchise tax purposes may qualify for the partial exemption in the following situations:

-• The cost of qualifying property is deducted under Revenue and Taxation Code (RTC) sections 17201 and 17255 or 24356 (similar to Section 179 of the Internal Revenue Code, but subject to lower deduction thresholds for state purposes).
+- A qualified person deducts the cost of qualifying property according to R&TC sections 17201 and 17255 or 24356 (similar to section 179 of the Internal Revenue Code, but subject to lower deduction thresholds for state purposes).
+Please contact Franchise Tax Board for more information.

-• Individual materials and fixtures purchased and installed as a component part(s) of a special purpose building.
-The special purpose building, as a whole, will be depreciated for tax reporting purposes.
+- Individual materials and fixtures purchased and installed as a component part(s) of a special purpose building and the special purpose building, in its entirety, will be depreciated for tax reporting purposes.

 Examples of property that does not have a useful life greater than one year: